 - Developing and implementing compliance policies and procedures, with an emphasis on non-U.S. entities.

-♦ Mr. Muhammad Babar, Head of Global Digital Compliance
+♦ Mr. Muhammad Babar, Director, Compliance, Global Payments Technology Company

-Muhammad is a Technology enthusiast with over 16 experience in the Banking and Payments technology/compliance spheres and is currently at the forefront of MoneyGram’s Digital revenue initiatives from a Global perspective.
+Muhammad is a Technology enthusiast with over 16 experience in the Banking and Payments technology/compliance spheres and was previously at the forefront of MoneyGram’s Digital revenue initiatives from a Global perspective.
 He graduated as a Computer Engineer from the University of Huddersfield- UK in 2002, and worked as a Software Developer / Design Architect for various Tech startups specializing in Software Engineering and Design.

 Expertise in Technology and understanding of the global AML/CTF regulations facilitated Muhammad’s transition to core Regulatory Compliance roles in the Middle Eastern Financial institutions, where he has delivered efficiencies and bottom line improvements – by marrying the worlds of regulations and technology.